 Typically, many self-hosting platforms are open source and use a third party to host your website data.
 The costs from third-party hosting services tend to be structured in tiers, with varying levels of technical support.
 Naturally, the least expensive plans get the least support.
 This can be a problem.
 Running a promotion that boosts traffic may bring your site down because that level of activity requires more technical backup, which your budget plan doesn’t cover.

 Want to find affordable ways to get your ecommerce store up and running?
 Be sure to check out our guide to the Best Cheap Ecommerce Builders.

 The obvious solution to the difficulties you’re likely to encounter in self-hosting is to sign up with a provider, like Shopify or Wix, that offer website design as well as a hosted platform.
 These platforms let you have your own branded unique site.
 They are relatively easy to set up and don’t require a great deal of technical expertise.
 As such, most business owners won’t feel the need to hire a specialist unless they want to add sophisticated capabilities or design to their sites.

 Listing on a marketplace, like Amazon, is another option.
 However, there are a number of caveats you should bear in mind.
 First, though, the good stuff - Amazon is a huge marketplace visited by millions of consumers from around the world.
-In December 2019, the site had over 2.7 billion visits.
 Its advantage is that it offers unmatched exposure and visibility.
 Your products are likely to get, at least, a few hundred or a few thousand of those visitors.